HARDY130/CSC207-Project-Group-18/README.md

 ## **Feedback**

-We highly value your feedback to improve ありがとう.
+We highly value your feedback to improve いただきます.
 Here’s how you can share your thoughts with us: Please use the Google Form, https://forms.gle/WFM5E3Kqt7yRt9ZDA, to send us your feedback.
 The following two parts are some instructions for your feedback.

 1. Rules for valid feedback:

 •	Your answer should be specific and better with examples.

 •	Avoid just rushing into the survey.

+•	Feedback for a proposed change should recommend a change that benefits ALL users.

-2. What to expect after submitting feedback:
+3. What to expect after submitting feedback:
 •	Normally, you will not receive an announcement from us.
 Unless your feedback leads to an update, you will be acknowledged in our thank-you email.

 ## **Contributions**

-We welcome contributions to enhance ありがとう.
+We welcome contributions to enhance いただきます.
 Whether you're fixing bugs, adding new features, or improving documentation, we will appreciate your help!
 Here’s how you can contribute:

 1. Fork the repository in our link: https://github.com/HARDY130/CSC207-Project-Group-18.
 2. Clone the forked repository to your local machine.